bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 ## Original Blinky example in C

 Let's try our environment now.
 Open VSCode.
-Normaly it opens in Windows Mode.
+Normally it opens in Windows Mode.
 You can tell by the green box in the left bottom corner.
 This is how it looks for Windows mode:
 ![vscode_1.png](images/vscode_1.png "vscode_1.png")
 and this is how it looks in WSL-Debian mode:
 ![vscode_2.png](images/vscode_2.png "vscode_2.png")